onesdata/challenge-nuxt-3-developer/README.md

 };
 ```

-## 🏬 STEP 3: Stores List and Joke of the Day
+## 🏬 STEP 3: Stores List and Quote of the Day

 - Create a page to list the stores using the file `stores.json`
 - Fetch and display the Quote of the Day from the API on the stores page and the result page.